Al Qaeda claims killing of Syrian soldiers in Iraq

 The group said the presence of the Syrians in Iraq showed the Baghdad government’s “firm cooperation” with Assad.
 The Syrian leader’s Alawite faith is an offshoot of Shi‘ite Islam.

-Iraq’s Defense Ministry has blamed the attack, which also killed nine Iraqi soldiers, on Syrian armed groups it said had infiltrated the country.
+Iraq’s Defence Ministry has blamed the attack, which also killed nine Iraqi soldiers, on Syrian armed groups it said had infiltrated the country.

 The civil war in Syria, where mainly Sunni rebels are fighting to topple Assad, is straining Iraq’s own precarious sectarian and ethnic balance of Sunnis, Shi‘ites and Kurds.